JialingYu/AI-for-Trading/natural language processing/README.md

 2.8. t-SNE

-### 3. Finacial statements
+### 3. Use NLP to extract financial info from 10-Ks

 For long term investment, we need to read financial reports such as 10-k reports from SEC(u.s. security and exchange commissions) for company information.
 The EDGAR database of SEC contains all financial reports.
 We can visit [the website of SEC](https://www.sec.gov/) to visit the EDGAR database, and then search each company by its ticker symbol, e.g., AAPL for apple.

-- create regular expression using python
+#### use regex to process .txt file
-- use regular expression to process financial statements
+One way to extract data from 10-K reports is to use regular expression to process the `.txt` file of the 10-K reports.
+If the 10-K report is in HTML format, we can first transform it into txt format, and then process it.

-#### Create regular expression using python
+In the following we will show how to create regular expression using python.
 Regular expression(regex, regexp) is a sequence of characters that specify a match pattern in text.
-Such paterns are used by string-searching-algorithm for "find" or “find and replace” operation on strings.
+Such patterns are used by string-searching-algorithm for "find" or “find and replace” operation on strings.

 ##### Regular expression can be used to match letters and metacharacters: